 Below you see our hotel at 4.600 meters, run by the local community – for miles around no other sign of life.

 And another remarkable benefit of the highlands is the brilliant clean air.
 The view is nearly unlimited, completely free from dust – some “lower” clouds could be the only exception to this.

 Driving in this part of Bolivia

-We were really happy we did not have to do this trip on our own – unlike our routine of self-driving and -organizing, this time we did book a tour from San Pedro de Atacama, Chile.
+We were really happy we did not have to drive this trip on our own – unlike our routine of self-driving and – organizing, this time we did book a tour from San Pedro de Atacama, Chile.
 Even with a 4×4 and an experienced driver the route was often very challenging.
-In the approximately 1.100 km we drove on this tour there were not more than 30 km of paved street, the rest were dirt roads at their finest.
+In the approximately 1.100 km we drove on this tour there were not more than 30 km of paved road, the rest were dirt roads at their finest.
 After Namibia we are used to dirt roads, but here often 10-15 tracks led in the same general direction, with some of them disappearing after a few hundred meters, or even worse: ending in mud or huge holes.

 After our travels in Africa we thought we experienced deserts, endlessness and loneliness, but here we learned that there is a next level of all of these dimensions.